St Margaret's Welcomes you to Private Prayer

 Please can you use the hand sanitizer which is on the notice board in the porch before you enter the church and once you are inside maintain social distancing of 2m between people unless you are with someone from the same household.
 In practice this means that there will be an empty pew row between visitors.

 A lesser distance of 1m is acceptable if you have taken additional measures to ensure the protection of other people, such as wearing a face mask.
-Wearing a mask is your personal choice and is not a mandatory requirement now.
+Wearing a mask is a mandatory requirement now.

 Please follow the signs which indicate the direction of movement around the building and refrain from entering the restricted areas.